iagrant/binex/README.md

 # binex
-Notes and Writeups from doing various binary exploitations from diffrent CTFs
+Scripts, Notes and Writeups from doing various binary exploitations from diffrent CTFs

 ## Writeups